stephen-fox/wgu/README.md

 - Support for resolving peers' external addresses using DNS hostnames
 - Store the private key in a file outside of the configuration file
-- Expand the WireGuard interface's address and peers' addresses using shortcut strings
+- Expand the WireGuard interface's address and peers' addresses using variable strings
-- Specify multiple addresses for the virtual WireGuard network interface using multiple `Address` parameters
+- Specify multiple addresses for the virtual WireGuard network interface using more than one `Address` parameters

 ## Basic example